 - 2.1.
 A person may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Through their day-to-day contact with individual children, teachers and other staff in the education service are particularly well placed to observe and should be alert to, outward signs of abuse, changes in behaviour or failure to develop. - 2.2.
 Possible indicators of physical neglect, such as inadequate clothing, poor growth, hunger or apparently deficient nutrition, and of emotional abuse, such as excessive dependence or attention-seeking, may be noticeable.
 Sexual abuse may exhibit physical signs, or lead to a substantial behavioural change including precocity or withdrawal. - 2.3.
-Self-harm, either through substance misuse, physical self-harm, or by threats of suicide or other self-harming gestures, including serious eating disorders, may be another indicator of abuse, although there are often other reasons for such extreme behaviour. - 2.4.
+Harm can include ill treatment that is not physical as well as witnessing the ill treatment of others, e.g. the impact of all forms of domestic abuse (DA) on children (KCSIE). - 2.4.
+Self-harm, either through substance misuse, physical self-harm, or by threats of suicide or other self-harming gestures, including serious eating disorders, may be another indicator of abuse, although there are often other reasons for such extreme behaviour. - 2.5.
 It is important to note that these signs and others can do no more than give rise to suspicion they are not in themselves proof that abuse has occurred.
 However, All staff should have an awareness of safeguarding issues that can put children at risk of harm.

-Behaviours linked to issues such drug taking, alcohol misuse, missing education and consensual and non-consensual sharing of nude or semi-nude images/videos can be signs that children are at risk. - 2.5.
+Behaviours linked to issues such drug taking, alcohol misuse, missing education and consensual and non-consensual sharing of nude or semi-nude images/videos can be signs that children are at risk. - 2.6.
 Any concerns about a child's welfare should be brought to the attention of the designated safeguard lead (or deputy) and then, where appropriate, shared with the statutory agencies and designated professionals responsible for child protection by the designated safeguarding lead (or deputy)..